farazsth98/farazsth98.github.io/_posts/2019-10-12-picoctf-2019-zero-to-hero.markdown

     debug([])
 ```

-Now, we do the following steps in order using our knowledge of how the new mitigation works.
+Now, we do the following steps in order, using our knowledge of how the new mitigation works.

 First, we answer the initial question with a 'y'.
 We then use the leaked address of `system` to calculate the libc base address and subsequently the address of `__free_hook`:
 ```python